 Michael Laudrup also arrived as one of the club’s three designated foreign players, the talented Danish midfielder having struggled to make an impact during two seasons with Juventus.

-Barcelona again struggled to compete with Real Madrid for the title in 1989/90 but added more silverware with Copa del Rey success, with Cruyff adding to his options once more after signing fiery forward Hristo Stoichkov, who arrived after winning the European Golden Shoe with CSKA Sofia.
+Barcelona again struggled to compete with Real Madrid for the title in 1989/90 but added more silverware with Copa del Rey success.
+Cruyff added to his options once more after signing fiery forward Hristo Stoichkov, who arrived after winning the European Golden Shoe with CSKA Sofia.

 There was also a promotion to the senior side for Pep Guardiola, the academy graduate having been converted from a winger into a central role on the recommendation of Cruyff before breaking into the first-team set up.